SoniyaMG/Cross-Language-Clone-Detection-Threat-to-Validity/README.md

 # Research Experiment to address the threat to validity
-Address the threat of cross language clone detection model
+This project follows the reproduction project of [cross language clone detection model][1] and tried to address the threat of cross language clone detection model.

 As mentioned by the authors of the paper, the data used for training and testing the clone-detection model is from a competitive source